dji-sdk/Mobile-SDK-Tutorial/en/Android/AndroidStudioMigration/Android_Studio_Migration_Tutorial_en.md

 There are two methods we can use to import the DJI SDK Demo library into Android Studio.
 The first is to import the Android Studio version of the DJI SDK Demo Library to Android Studio; the second is to import the Eclipse version of the DJI SDK Demo into Android Studio.

-## 1. Import the Android Studio Version
+## Importing the Android Studio Version

 ### 1. Downloading the DJI Android SDK
 Please download DJI Android SDK: <dev.dji.com/en/products/sdk/mobile-sdk/downloads>